Meet Cancer the Crab and its Beehive Cluster

-So, let’s suppose you have identified the Leo star Regulus, and the Gemini stars Castor and Pollux.
+So, let’s suppose you have identified the star Regulus in Leo, and the stars Castor and Pollux in Gemini.
 You look between them for Cancer and see, well, nothing much.
 Remember, Cancer is faint.
 Our advice, therefore, is to look for it in a dark country sky.
+But, on a moonless night, Cancer is surprisingly easy to see in a dark country sky.

 When to look for Cancer the Crab

 Cancer is always well placed for viewing in March, and it is also well placed for evening viewing in April and May.
 Eventually, it starts to descend into the sunset glare in June.

 In early March every year, look for the constellation Cancer to be due south and highest up in the sky around 10 p.m. local time.
 (From the tropics, Cancer shines high overhead, and from temperate latitudes in the Southern Hemisphere, Cancer appears due north.)

 Also, since the stars return to the same place in the sky about four minutes earlier each day, or 1/2 hour earlier weekly, look for Cancer to be highest in the sky in mid-March at 9 p.m. local time (10 p.m. local daylight-saving time).
 By late March or early April, Cancer reaches its high point for the night at 8 p.m. local time (9 p.m. local daylight-saving time).

 To summarize, in the Northern Hemisphere, Cancer is best seen in the evening sky in late winter and early spring.
 After that, it’s lost in the sun’s glare in July and August, and then is found in the morning sky starting in September.
 If you’re up before dawn during a Northern Hemisphere autumn, try finding Cancer and its Beehive star cluster before sunrise.

 Cancer’s famous Beehive star cluster